-Create an origin access identity and add it to your distribution.
+- 1. Create an origin access identity, which is a special CloudFront user, and associate the origin access identity with your distribution.
+(For web distributions, you associate the origin access identity with origins, so you can secure all or just some of your Amazon S3 content.)
+You can also create an origin access identity and add it to your distribution when you create the distribution.
 For more information, see Creating a CloudFront Origin Access Identity and Adding it to Your Distribution (p.
-127).

-You can also create an origin access identity and add it to your distribution when you create the distribution.

-2. Change the permissions either on your Amazon S3 bucket or on the objects in your bucket so only the origin access identity has read permission (or read and download permission).
+166). - 2.
+Change the permissions either on your Amazon S3 bucket or on the objects in your bucket so only the origin access identity has read permission (or read and download permission).
+When your users access your Amazon S3 objects through CloudFront, the CloudFront origin access identity gets the objects on your users' behalf.
+If your users request objects directly by using Amazon S3 URLs, they're denied access.
+The origin access identity has permission to access objects in your Amazon S3 bucket, but users don't.
 For more information, see Granting the Origin Access Identity Permission to Read Objects in Your Amazon S3 Bucket (p.
-129).
+168).